Stronger Together: Helping People, Changing Lives Across Region 8

 This workshop for case managers and direct service workers identifies the basic skills and practices necessary to be successful in their job.
 It explores the economics of insufficiency and scarcity, its impact on clients and organizations, the importance of front line staff, and offers a replicable model for client/case management that can demonstrate outcomes and organizational effectiveness.

-Jerry Bruzek and Nick Fletcher
+Jerry Bruzek and Nick Fletcher, Mutual of America

 Harvest Hall Board Room